The Australian Anglican Church is rife with instances of child sexual abuse.

 Somehow these men were allowed to continue working within the Anglican Church.

-This organisation allowed paedophiles the chance to re-offend, putting the thousands of Australian children at risk of sexual abuse.
+This organisation allowed paedophiles the chance to re-offend, putting thousands of Australian children at risk of sexual abuse.

 Stephen Hatley Gray died in 2010.